WalmartSolutions/Slack-b1.0/README.md

 **Trillium INC: https://discord.gg/vzXzFpv2gk**

 # Why?
 LiquidBounce skid that is claimed to be custom.
 There was nothing that I really had to change in the client since the Auth wasn't even referenced 😭 (Paid client and Auth disconnected 🔥).
+Also the client usess ZKM 15 crack so I added a Semi deobfed version too 🔥.

 # Omg it shows Login!1!1!